-- two sitting rooms (ground and first floors)
+- large sitting rooms

-- fully fitted kitchen
+- fully interlocked compound

 - solid security doors covering all entry points

 - modern sound system already connected all around the house

 - located in a safe, secured, organized and serene estate

 - located on a well interlocked road with excellent drainage network system

 - the finishing is top-notch (it is a must-see)

 for further enquiries/ arrangement for inspection, please contact: